-Editor’s Note: today, November 5th, is important for Jesuits and colleagues because it’s the feast of All Saints and Blesseds of the Society of Jesus.
+Editor’s Note: November 5th was the feast of All Saints and Blesseds of the Society of Jesus.
 So, to celebrate, we asked Jim Martin to give us his top twelve ways to finish the sentence: “You know you’re a Jesuit when…”.
 We’re pretty confident that all Jesuits, whether currently in the earthly or the heavenly Church at present, will nod their heads as they read his list (as no doubt will many of our lay colleagues who know us all too well).
 This post originally appeared on November 5, 2013.

 You know you’re a Jesuit when…